kiavashfaisali/KFSwiftImageLoader/README.md

 --= Short introduction video coming soon =--

 ## Features
-* WKInterfaceImage, UIImageView, UIButton, and MKAnnotationView categories for asynchronous web image loading.
+* WKInterfaceImage, UIImageView, UIButton, and MKAnnotationView extensions for asynchronous web image loading.
 * Memory and disk cache to prevent downloading images every time a request is made or when the app relaunches, with automatic cache management to optimize resource use.
 * Energy efficiency by sending only one HTTP/HTTPS request for image downloads from multiple sources that reference the same URL string, registering them as observers for the request.
 * Maximum peformance by utilizing the latest and greatest of modern technologies such as Swift 1.2, NSURLSession, and GCD.